justeattakeaway/pie/apps/pie-microsite/src/content/pages/foundations/iconography/overview.md

 ## Appearance

-There are three types of appearance options for our icons:
+There are two types of appearance options for our icons:

 ### Default